 Previous investigations at or near the Site show the subsurface to be primarily sands with interbedded silty sands and clayey sands to a depth of at least 100 ft bgs.
 Subsurface soils are categorized into two general strata, an upper zone soil and a lower zone soil.
-The upper zone soils extend from ground surface to approximately 35-45 ft bgs and are predominantly well to poorly sorted fine sands and silty sands, with lenses of clay at depth.
-A clay layer is commonly observed between 30-35 ft bgs.
-The lower zone soils extend to approximately 100 ft bgs and are typically silty sands with clay lenses.
+The upper zone soils extend from ground surface to approximately 35 ft bgs and are typically gray to brown, medium- to coarse- grained, loose to medium density silty sands, with interbedded layers of clay, sand, and poorly graded sands.
+The lower zone soils extend from approximately 35 ft bgs to approximately 100 ft bgs and are typically grey, fine- to medium-grained, loose to medium density, poorly graded sands.